Skip to content

 How to set up DoubleZero

-By connecting to the DoubleZero testnet I agree to the terms of the Evaluation Agreement set forth here (click to expand)
+By connecting to the DoubleZero I agree to the DoubleZero Terms of Service

 Prerequisites